inpsyde/multisyde/CONTRIBUTING.md

 ---

-Thanks for helping improve Multisyde! ❤️
+Thanks for helping improve MultiSyde! ❤️
 — The Syde Team